zgp123-wq/solution_iBioHash_2023_FGVC10/README.md

 sh
 ```
 #### 4. Model Fusion
-Fusion of the above trained models
+Fusion of the above trained models.
 ```
 sh
 ```

 #### 5. Similarity matrix post-processing
-Fusion of the above trained models
+In this step the queries and galleries are grouped according to the similarity matrix, and the same set of queries is a class.
 ```
 sh
 ```